 With big but well-controlled bass and a midrange and treble that produced a "fine sense of detail and atmosphere", the CD521BEE's performance belied its budget price tag.

 The 2010s had been out a few years, but the version we saw in 2005 was arguably the player's zenith.

-Compared to other CD players it looked dated, but improvements had been made over the original.
+It looked dated compared to other CD players, but improvements had been made over the original.
 The controls on this version were more precise and the casework gave the player more of a desirable sheen.

 This player was all about unearthing the emotion from the music.
 With a fast and punchy sound, it worked well with all kinds of music, laying bare the detail and intricacies within a track.